 Traditional Cow Dung PanchaGavya DiyaSuper Admin

-The Panchagavya diya is not only believed to fulfil the desires of a person but also enhances the atmosphere by emitting large amounts of oxygen because of the combination of cow dung and ghee.
+The Panchagavya diya‘s are not only believed to fulfill the innermost desires of a person lightening them but also enhance the atmosphere by emitting large amounts of oxygen which takes place owing to the burning of the combination of cow dung and ghee.

-Before the age of fire crackers Diwali, the festival of lights was majorly celebrated by lighting these eco-friendly diya’s all over India.
+Before the age of fire crackers Diwali, the festival of lights was majorly celebrated by lighting these eco-friendly diya’s across India.

-Today the cow dung diya’s are mainly lighted on auspicious times at temples and at home in front of Tulsi plant to fulfil the desires.
-The burning of these diya’s not only gives positive energy but also cleanses the atmosphere and decomposes as an organic manure without leaving any trace of carbon footprint.
+Today the cow dung diya’s are mainly lighted on auspicious occasions in the temples and at home in front of Tulsi (basil) plant as a mark of respect to nature and mother earth.
+The lighting of these diyas not only gives positive energy but also cleanses the atmosphere, and left by itself it decomposes itself and turns into organic manure without leaving any trace of carbon footprint at all!

-Considering its eco friendliness many people still prefer to light a diya and show there responsiveness towards environment.
+Considering its eco-friendliness many people still prefer to light a diya and show their responsiveness towards the environment.

 As an ever increasing number of metropolitan tenants start stressing over their carbon impressions, we see slope in innovative, yet eco-accommodating choices made to make Deepavali.

-- The dried cow dung is fine powdered and mixed with cow urine, soil and a pre mix powder for binding purpose.
+- The cow dung is dried and made into a fine powdered, mixed with cow urine, soil and a ready-mix powder which gives it binding power.

-- Once the diya’s are completely dry the concoction of milk, curd and ghee is filled.
+- Once the diyas become completely dry they’re filled with the concoction of milk, curd and ghee

-- Spreads positive energy, good health and prosperity.
+- Spreads positive energy, mood, vibe, and health

-- The diya’s ash residue can be utilized for plants as compost and fungicide.
+- The ash residue can be utilized for plants as compost and makes for a natural fungicide.

-Since the ingredients used for preparing the cow dung ghee diyas are abundantly available in the rural India, it gives a major employment for rural women and also in sustaining the Indian Indigenous cows.
+Since the ingredients used for preparing the cow dung ghee diyas are abundantly available in rural India, it creates major employment for rural families as well as helps to sustain the Indian Indigenous cows.